fedonman/covex-quantum-circuit-simulator/README.md

 CoveX is an ASP.NET Core framework for simulating quantum circuits written in C#.

-It was originally developed in 2012 in the context of my BSc thesis on quantum computing.
-It is now updated to .NET Core 3.1
+It was originally developed in 2008 by Matt Purkeypile and extended by me in 2012 in the context of my BSc thesis on quantum computing.
+It is now updated to .NET Core 3.1 and listed on GitHub for reference reasons.
+There are no plans for further active development, however some code samples will be created for educational purposes.

 ## Getting Started